 Assessment | Take Home Pages

 To use rhythm reading Take Home pages there is no writing at all unless you want students to write their names on their papers.
 Students simply point to each note as they read the rhythm together in a group.
 With practice, you will be able to assess an entire class of 25 students at once.
 The trick is to make sure all students are spread out and facing the front of the room.
 They should lay their papers flat on the floor as they point.
-This allows students to point accurately and the teacher to see.
+This allows students to point accurately and the teacher to observe.

 Take Home Pages serve a dual purpose.
 I use them for assessment, but, they also help to build advocacy for your music programs.
-Then students’ “homework” is to read and perform their Take Home Pages for someone at home.
+Students’ “homework” is to read and perform their Take Home Pages for someone at home.
 When parents, classroom teachers, and administrators see concrete evidence of developing music literacy levels, they become supporters of your program.
 It’s a WIN – WIN – WIN!